eslint/eslint/docs/rules/semi.md

 * `"beforeStatementContinuationChars": "always"` requires semicolons at the end of statements if the next line starts with `[`, `(`, `/`, `+`, or `-`.
 * `"beforeStatementContinuationChars": "never"` disallows semicolons as the end of statements if it doesn't make ASI hazard even if the next line starts with `[`, `(`, `/`, `+`, or `-`.

+**Note:** `beforeStatementContinuationChars` does not apply to class fields because class fields are not statements.

 ### always

 Examples of **incorrect** code for this rule with the default `"always"` option: